 Whether this is your first Japan business trip and you’re seeking etiquette tips, or you simply want to know where to go on side excursions before or after important business events, you’re in the right place.
 Business travel to Japan starts here.

-UPDATE: After a long Covid-related closure, Japan is slowly reopening to business travel.
-To find out whether you are eligible to enter Japan for business in late 2021 or early 2022, please contact your nearest Japanese embassy or consulate.
+UPDATE: After a long Covid-related closure, Japan is gradually reopening business travel.
+To find out whether you are eligible to enter Japan for business, please contact your nearest Japanese embassy or consulate.

 Japanese Business Etiquette